jchoi2507/Robotic_Quadruped/Leg_Actuation/README.md

 ## Explanation:

-All txt files are angles.
-"MP" means angles for micropython.
+All txt files are angles:
+- No suffix: angles used for stepping forward
+-
 "R/L" means right/left, "1/2" means 1st/2nd joint of each leg.
 "Dog Leg Control" is an Arudino file.
 "RP2040_ServoTest" is Nano RP2040 micropython file.
 This code controls all the legs at once.